When we received Named Clothing patterns, I immediately knew I was going to make some models from their collection!

 Total: 5h30.

-I encountered no difficulty in the assembly.
+I encountered no difficulties during assembly.

 I made two modifications related to my body shape.